marytanaelwriter/marytanaelwriter/README.md

 When I was setting up my blog, for example, I was more excited about learning the nitty-gritty of WordPress.org than working on my content strategy or writing my articles.

 Anyway, I've always been interested in IT and computer science, but I never felt brave enough to take the plunge.
-I thought I was too slow-witted for anything too techie.
+I thought I was too slow-witted for tech stuff.

-During my soul searching, I somehow discovered technical writing.
+Just as I was wondering about what to do with this realization, I somehow discovered technical writing.
 It was an eye-opener, to say the least.
 I couldn't believe there was a way to marry my love for writing *and* tech.
 I felt like the role was made specifically for me.
 I started learning more about IT and eventually landed a job in the IT industry.

 Unfortunately, the job wasn't a good fit for me long-term.
 So, right now, I'm actively seeking technical writing opportunities.